Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 **Goruu**

 Goruu felt like his chest had been broken yet again.
 Beside him, Amyni was reading the same sensor information with a look of utter disbelief on her face.
-“I don’t… understand.”
+"I don’t… understand."

 Gorai hadn’t been a heavily established colony, but it also wasn’t fledgling either.
 It was the first colony of his species and was gaining more and more significance in the local galactic markets with each passing revolution.
 Borrowing an adage from the humans, Firefang and One-Fang Fathers had also decided not to put ‘all their eggs in one basket’ militarily.
 Disproportionate even to the strong planet-bound development, Gorai’s orbital infrastructure had seen incredible leaps in scale over the past several revolutions to the point where it almost mirrored Gao’s production capacity and tonnage.
 Gorai’s native system boasted a great wealth of minerals and anyone with more brains than a Naxas could see the advantages to using those minerals here rather than shipping them back to Gao.
 In order to supply and support such massive industry, a large concentration of Firefang’s squadrons, as well as whatever One-Fang ships were not already detached to the Dominion fleets or assigned to Gao, were stationed specifically at Gorai.
 Or, at least, they _had_ been.

 It was impossible for Goruu to tell just how many of those fighters and ships were represented in the clouds of debris which floated like a haze in orbit of Gorai’s largest cities and he wasn’t keen to try an accounting anyway.
 Mirroring Amyni’s shock, he looked instead to Geeran who’d finally broken the tableau by stepping over to the communications console.
-“Geeran, wait.”
+"Geeran, wait."

-“There might be survivors, we should try to find them.
-I’ll just-”
+"There might be survivors, we should try to find them.
+I’ll just-"

 Goruu moved to stop him.
-“No, we can’t”
+"No, we can’t"

 Amyni’s face looked as though it had done the entire span of Gaoin emotion in a few seconds, ending in rage.
-“What do you mean no!?”
+"What do you mean no!?"

-“Think!
-If what happened on our ship just happened here, we don’t _know_ who the victors were.”
+"Think!
+If what happened on our ship just happened here, we don’t _know_ who the victors were."
 This seemed to get through so he continued.
-“And if it was… whatever those were; Implant Ghosts, or _whatever_.
-Then they’ve already seen our warp signature.”
+"And if it was… whatever those were; Implant Ghosts, or _whatever_.
+Then they’ve already seen our warp signature."

 As if to punctuate his comment, three fighters of a design none of them had ever seen before decloaked just off the freighter’s bow.

-“Ballsacks.”
+"Ballsacks."

-_“CGC Star’s Bounty, we’ve been ordered to escort you to Orbital Station Kinsah to take on provisions and personnel.
-Please don’t deviate from your assigned route.”_
+_"CGC Star’s Bounty, we’ve been ordered to escort you to Orbital Station Kinsah to take on provisions and personnel.
+Please don’t deviate from your assigned route."_

-“Huh…”
+"Huh…"

-Amyni glanced at Goruu with the ear swiveling equivalent of a raised eyebrow. “‘Huh?’
-You think this is a _good_ thing?”
+Amyni glanced at Goruu with the ear swiveling equivalent of a raised eyebrow. "‘Huh?’
+You think this is a _good_ thing?"

-“It might be…  They didn’t follow standard procedure.”
+"It might be…  They didn’t follow standard procedure."
 Goruu had an idea and he was trying to grow it into something resembling a plan.

-“Doesn’t that mean they’re more of those Ghosts?
-Like the ones here?”
+"Doesn’t that mean they’re more of those Ghosts?
+Like the ones here?"
 Geeran interjected, referencing their fallen Brothers onboard.

-“Um… yeah.”
+"Um… yeah."
 Goruu needed more time.
-“Geeran, send a non-verbal acknowledgement, quick.”
+"Geeran, send a non-verbal acknowledgement, quick."
 He started moving from the operations station to navigation into which the helm control was now patched.

 Amyni was starting to catch on though.
-“You’re not really going to follow them, are you?”
+"You’re not really going to follow them, are you?"

-“For a bit I am, yeah.”
+"For a bit I am, yeah."

-“And then?”
+"And then?"
 She did that semaphore thing again.

 Goruu started to grin.
-“That trash heap is still programmed into the ship’s computer as an immediate realignment and warp override command right?”
+"That trash heap is still programmed into the ship’s computer as an immediate realignment and warp override command right?"

 Goruu was the one standing at the navigational console so Amyni assumed the question was rhetorical.
 Beyond the hull, the _CGC Star’s Bounty_ started to line up with the fighters.

-“Geeran, come over here and get ready to re-initiate that command, and get me a comms channel to our escort.”
+"Geeran, come over here and get ready to re-initiate that command, and get me a comms channel to our escort."

 ---